top of page

 QUALIFICATIONS AND BACKGROUND

-• Excellent communication (oral and written) and persuasive public speaking skills
+Excellent communication skills (oral and written)

 • Self-directed, entrepreneurial workstyle with capacity to work collaboratively with diverse stakeholders